Adopt

 Story

 Say hi to Cleo!
 At 15 lbs and 1.5 years old, Cleo is a great little dog.
 She loves people and is happy to be a part of the party.
 She has shown great house manners in her foster home, going potty outside, adjusting to sleeping in a kennel, and chewing on appropriate toys.
 Cleo is affectionate and will hop onto the couch to snuggle with you as you settle in for some TV.
 Cleo is not fostered with cats or kids, so we can't say for certain how she would do around them.
 She jumps some, so we would suggest an adults-only home or a family with older children would be best.
 Cleo enjoys the company of the mellow dogs in her foster home but has also been known to have "little dog syndrome" where she tries to pick fights.
-Because of this, we would prefer for her to be the only dog in the home.
+Because of this, we would prefer for her to be the only dog in the home or adopted to a home who has a VERY submissive dog.
 House trained: YesLeash trained: YesKennel trained: Yes - barks a little at first, but getting betterRides well in a car: YesGood with other dogs: Does well with calm, non-reactive dogs in her foster home but is definitely an instigator, so we'd be most comfortable with her as an only petGood with cats: Unknown Good with young children (under 10): Would do best with older kidsShy or confident: Shy/unsure initially but warms up quickly Barks: Sometimes in kennel or if dogs around her are barking Apartment qualified: Right now no due to some barking Health concerns or special needs: None We believe Cleo is a pomeranian mix and was born around 7-1-2024.
 She is fostered in a private home in Lincoln.
 The adoption fee is $300 which helps cover the cost of vetting procedures.
 Adoptable pets will have received age-appropriate vaccines and dewormings, a microchip, heartworm test (if applicable) and a spay/neuter.
 If you’re interested in adopting this puppy/dog, please submit an inquiry or email BraveAnimalRescue@gmail.com to ask about our adoption process (please check your spam or junk email if you do not hear back from us within a few business days).
 We are 100% volunteer staffed and will respond to your email as soon as possible.
 After you have submitted an and been approved, we will set up a meet and greet between you and the puppy/dog.
 Please be sure to follow us on Facebook and Instagram to learn more about Brave Animal Rescue and our mission. ##2630452##

-Photo of CHEDDAR
+Photo of CHESTER

 Male, Young